-Book flights to Florence Airport-Peretola (FLR), just 10 km northwest of the city centre.
-From the airport, you can catch a bus or taxi to your hotel in Florence, but after that, this is a walker’s city.
+Book flights to Florence Airport-Peretola (FLR), just 10km northwest of the city centre.
+From the airport, you can catch a bus or taxi to hotels in Florence, but after that, this is a walker’s city.
 Buses are very reliable and available throughout all neighbourhoods if you’re looking for accessible transit.
 Otherwise, pack your walking shoes.

 If you’re planning a Florence holiday in the upcoming autumn months, you’re a smart one.
 Not only will you enjoy warm days and cool nights and fewer tourist crowds, but autumn and winter are the time of feasts!
 And in Italy, you know they know how to eat.
 During the Feast of Tuscany on 30 November, the streets become a veritable scavenger hunt for the best food in Florence.